Will Clemson cover the spread vs. TCU? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- So far this season, the Tigers have put together a 4-3-0 record against the spread.
+- Clemson has been listed as the favorite five times this season and has won all of those games.

-- Clemson has been at least a -120 moneyline favorite five times this season and won all of those games.
+- The Tigers have been at least a -120 moneyline favorite five times this season and won each of those games.

-- The moneyline for this contest implies a 54.5% chance of a victory for the Tigers.
+- The implied probability of a win from Clemson, based on the moneyline, is 54.5%.

 Clemson vs. TCU Over/Under Stats